blacksenator/fbcallrouter/README.md

 php fbcallrouter run -t
 ```

-It is highly recommended to proceed like this: call your landline from your celluar phone, the incoming mobil number will be replaced with the first/next number from this array and passes through the inspection process.
-Additional information is output:
+It is highly recommended to proceed like this: use your celluar phone to call your landline.
+The incoming mobil number will be replaced with the first/next number from this array and passes through the inspection process. **But it´s necessary that during this test your mobil phone number is NOT in your whitelist telephone book!
+If so, you have to delete it (temporarily) to run this test.** If your calling your landline number additional information is output like this:

 ```console
 Running test case 1/4
 ```

-So you have to call as many times as there are numbers in the array to check all test cases.
+So you have to call as many times as there are numbers in the array to check all test cases (or quit programm execution with `CTRL+C`).
 The program then ends this number replacement.

 Check the blacklist phone book whether all numbers have been entered as expected.
 If logging is enabled, than `nano callrouter_logging.txt` will show you what happend.
-To cancel, press CTRL+C.
+To cancel, press `CTRL+C`.

 ### Permanent background processing